PlayeRom/flightgear-addon-fgcamera/Docs/manual.md

 In the bottom you have 'Current camera' section with controls assigned to selected camera:
 * input text field to change the name of the selected camera,
-* combobox to change current group of the selected camera (thanks to this you will be able to switch between cameras of the same group only using a mini-dialogue),
+* combobox to change current group of the selected camera (thanks to this you will be able to switch between cameras of the same group only using a mini-dialog),
 * '**Copy camera**' button to create a new camera by copying the current one.
 * '**Confirm position**' button, which you have to click after changing the position and rotation of the camera, to store the position and not lose it when